Article Summary

 And now to the bad part: Speedtest.net shows a download speed drop of 13.15Mbps.
 So if you’re thinking about downloading a geo-restricted game, then settle in, because it might take a while.
 And once you manage to get the game, you’re going to be out luck if you need to connect anywhere that’s not nearby.
 After trying for over an hour to get into a game, we gave up.
 We could not establish a steady-enough connection to get into a game.
 The furthest that we got was champion selection.

-CyberGhost works for gaming if you choose a nearby server, but the long-distance connection is too unstable to even connect to a game.
+CyberGhost works for gaming if you choose a nearby server, particularly their new gaming-optimized servers, but the long-distance connection is too unstable to even connect to a game.

 11. ProtonVPN